LowellMakes/joetendo/adding_games.md

 ## What to do when it all goes wrong

-If you try to add a game and it doesn't work, please remove the game from the EmulationStation menu by renaming the shell script from ".sh" to ".disabled" so that the menu remains fully functional when you leave; please don't leave Joetendo in a non-functional state.
+If you try to add a game and it doesn't work, please temporarily remove the game from the EmulationStation menu by renaming the shell script from ".sh" to ".disabled" so that the menu remains fully functional when you leave; please don't leave Joetendo in a non-functional state.
 Reach out for help on the [Arcade and Video Games basecamp](https://3.basecamp.com/3376147/projects/1248767)!